olga-demidko/documentation/docs/guide/np-web-ui/scanning/advanced-mode.md

  ![Scan-details](media/scan-details.png ':size=45%')

 * In the **Scan name** field, enter any free-text name for this scan.
-* From the **Project** dropdown list, select the NexPloit project you want to use for the scan.
+* From the **Project** dropdown list, select the Nexploit project you want to use for the scan.

 >[!NOTE|label:Note]
 You can start a scan ONLY if a project is selected.
-If you do not have any projects in NexPloit, select the **Default** one.
+If you do not have any projects in Nexploit, select the **Default** one.

 * From the **Integrations** dropdown list, select a specific repository where you want to get the scan reports.